xinghao2003/xinghao2003.github.io/notes/erm/lecturer-tips.md

 title: Tips
 ---

-Exam Details
+## Exam Details

-Date: Thursday, 14th August
+**Date:** Thursday, 14th August

-Time: 2:30 PM to 5:30 PM
+**Time:** 2:30 PM to 5:30 PM

-Venue: Chancellor Hall
+**Venue:** Chancellor Hall

-Exam Format & Structure
+## Exam Format & Structure

-The exam consists of 5 questions, with each question worth 20 marks.
+The exam consists of **5 questions**, with each question worth **20 marks**.

 Questions may have sub-parts (e.g., 1a, 1b, 1c).

-Question 1: Covers Topic 1.
+- **Question 1:** Covers Topic 1

-Question 2: Covers Topic 2 and Topic 3.
+- **Question 2:** Covers Topic 2 and Topic 3

-Questions 3 & 4: Cover Topic 4, 6, and 7.
+- **Questions 3 & 4:** Cover Topic 4, 6, and 7

-Question 5: Is a mini-case study based on a real company.
+- **Question 5:** Is a mini-case study based on a real company.
 It covers Topics 3, 4, 5, and 6.
 Since it's a closed-book exam, you are allowed to make reasonable assumptions to answer the case.

-Key Answering Strategies & Tips
+## Key Answering Strategies & Tips

-Understand the Command Words: Pay close attention to the verb used in the question (e.g., "identify," "explain," "discuss," "compare").
+### Understand the Command Words

+Pay close attention to the verb used in the question (e.g., "identify," "explain," "discuss," "compare").

-Identify/List: Simply list the points.
+- **Identify/List:** Simply list the points

-Explain/Discuss: Provide detailed explanations and elaborate on the points.
+- **Explain/Discuss:** Provide detailed explanations and elaborate on the points

-Compare: You must describe each item and then explicitly state their similarities and differences.
+- **Compare:** You must describe each item and then explicitly state their similarities and differences

-Answer Length & Marks: Use the marks allocated as a guide for how detailed your answer should be.
+### Answer Length & Marks

+Use the marks allocated as a guide for how detailed your answer should be.

-3 Marks: A short, simple paragraph.
+- **3 Marks:** A short, simple paragraph

-5 Marks: Roughly half a page.
+- **5 Marks:** Roughly half a page

-10 Marks: About one full page.
+- **10 Marks:** About one full page

-Focus on quality over quantity.
+> Focus on quality over quantity.

-No Single "Correct" Answer: The lecturer emphasizes that answers will be graded on how well you argue and justify your points.
+### No Single "Correct" Answer

+The lecturer emphasizes that answers will be graded on how well you argue and justify your points.
 Different, well-supported answers can all be correct.

+### Handwriting Matters

-Handwriting Matters: Write clearly and legibly.
+Write clearly and legibly.
 Illegible handwriting makes it difficult for the examiner to mark and could cause you to lose marks.

-Structure Your Answer Script:
+### Structure Your Answer Script

-Start each new question on a new page.
+- Start each new question on a new page
+- If you skip a sub-question to answer it later, leave enough space for it and return to that space.
+Do not answer it out of order at the end of your script.
+This makes marking easier.

+### Plan Before You Write

+Spend a minute or two planning the structure of your answer before you start writing.
+This helps organize your thoughts and leads to a more coherent response.

+### Use of Bullet Points

+Bullet points are acceptable as long as they are self-explanatory.
+The best approach is to write a short introductory sentence, use bullet points, and then add a concluding sentence.
 If you skip a sub-question to answer it later, leave enough space for it and return to that space.
 Do not answer it out of order at the end of your script.
 This makes marking easier.

 Plan Before You Write: Spend a minute or two planning the structure of your answer before you start writing.
 This helps organize your thoughts and leads to a more coherent response.